 Bail Bond Information

 Here you’ll find some helpful information about facilities throughout Colorado.
 Don’t hesitate to call one of our professional, helpful agents if you have questions: We are here to help you!

 The Denver County Sheriff’s Department staffs and maintains two detention facilities in the City and County of Denver.
 The Van Cise-Simonet Detention Center is located downtown and houses most pre-trial, or non-convicted detainees.
 It is this facility that new arrestees are taken to and processed.
 The two facilities have an average daily inmate population in excess of 2,000.

 The Van Cise-Simonet Detention Center, or the Downtown Detention Center, also houses the Bond Desk where Denver bail bonds are posted to secure the release of a defendant.
-This is the facility to which the bail bonds denver agent you are working with will go to “post” bond for you friend or family member so they can be released and get back home where they belong!
+This is the facility to which the agent providing bail bonds in Denver will go to “post” bond for you friend or family member so they can be released and get back home where they belong!

 The Bond Desk closes at 10:00PM and it is highly recommended that all paperwork be done and the agent be in line to post bond no later than 9:00PM.
 While technically possible to post bonds with a deputy after the bail bonding desk has closed, it will generally not get the defendant released any sooner than posting it in the morning when the bail bonding desk reopens.

 Some important characteristics of obtaining bail bonds in Denver is that a defendant must be fully booked into the facility and their fingerprints must be cleared before the jail will accept bond for them.
 It can take several hours for a persons fingerprints to be submitted and returned with an identity.
 The time it takes for a defendant to be released from the jail after their bond has been posted varies depending, but tends to be from 4-6 hours.

 Learn more about the facilities in the Denver area.